 - Activities to do with kids

 What are the best inexpensive things to do in Hong Kong on Kowloon side?

 Hong Kong has a lot going on.
 Sometimes, it might feel overwhelming, but if you have a clear list, sometimes it’s easier to know what to do next.

 When it comes to activities, here are our best inexpensive things to do in Hong Kong during the day:

-- The songbirds on Yuen Po Street are in a garden designed to showcase an authentic Chinese garden.
+- Visit the songbirds on Yuen Po Street in a garden designed to showcase an authentic Chinese garden.
 It houses many exotic birds and bamboo cages.
 You can purchase mini birdcages as souvenirs, too.

 - Strong along with Tsim Sha Tsui (TST) promenade: If you take the star ferry to TST, walk towards the right, and you will enjoy a delightful walk along the foreshore.
 You’ll quickly come across K11 MUSEA, which is a relatively new shopping mall; it’s got a really funky vibe and even has a whole floor dedicated to art.
 The entry is free.
 If you time your walk right, you’ll be able to see the light show at 8 pm.

 What are the best inexpensive things to do in Hong Kong near Central?

 - Wander around Soho and Sheung Wan: enjoy the beauty of a city as you wander on foot from Man Mo Temple, PMQ, to Tai Kwun.
 You’ll come across some unexpected streets like Cat Street, where you will find some fascinating antique shops.